Navigation and Search in C++

 If you want to search symbols (types, methods, properties, fields, and so on) - press Ctrl+Alt+Shift+N.

-You can also limit the search to %files% by pressing Ctrl+Shift+N.
+You can also only search for files by pressing Ctrl+Shift+N.

 JetBrains Rider also lets you jump to types and type members in the current file by typing their names after pressing Ctrl+F12.